alexfernandez/alexfernandez.github.io/2025/on-art.md

 ![Erotic Kama statues from Khajurâho temple, India.
 Source: [Flickr: Le Temple de Lakshmana (Khajurâho) via Wikimedia](https://en.wikipedia.org/wiki/File:2_Erotic_Kama_statues_of_Khajuraho_Hindu_Temple_de_Lakshmana_Khajur%C3%A2ho_India_2013.jpg).](pics/on-art-erotic-kama-statues.jpg "Statues in bass relief of a man and a woman having sex, while another man looks at them and masturbates, and a woman also masturbates while looking away.
 A small female figure licks the leg of the man.
 All figures are nude and wear intricate hairstyles, and some jewelry around their arms.")

-### Advertising

-Designed to stimulate feelings like cravings or desire.
-I don't see the fact that these works are done for crass commercial interests as a demerit: or should Michelangelo be ashamed of accepting money for doing propaganda for the strongest powers of his time, i.e. kings and popes?

 ### News

 Under the guise of reporting, these brave people will try to arouse our interest,